qiime2/docs/source/tutorials/pd-mice.rst

 A linear mixed effects (LME) model lets us test whether there’s a relationship between a dependent variable and one or more independent variables in an experiment using repeated measures.
 Since we’re interested in genotype, we should use this as an independent predictor.

 For our experiment, we’re currently interested in the change in distance from the initial timepoint, so we’ll use this as our outcome variable (given by ``--p-metric``).

 ``q2-longitudinal`` also requires a state column (``--p-state-column``) which designates the time component in the metadata, and an individual identifier (``--p-individual-id-column``).
 Which columns should we use in our data?

 We can build a model either using the ``--p-formula`` parameter or the ``--p-group-columns`` parameter.
 For this analysis, we’re interested in whether genotype affects the longitudinal change in the microbial community.
 However, we also know from our cross sectional analysis that donor plays a large role in shaping the fecal community.
 So, we should also probably include that in this analysis.
 We may also want to consider cage effect in our experiment, since this is a common confounder in rodent studies.
 However, the original experimental design here was clever: although cages were grouped by donor (mice are coprophagic), they were of mixed genotype.
 This partial randomization helps limit some of the cage effects we might otherwise see.

 Based on the experimental design, what group columns should we choose?

 .. command-block::

-    %%time
-    !qiime longitudinal linear-mixed-effects \
+    qiime longitudinal linear-mixed-effects \
      --m-metadata-file ./metadata.tsv \
      --m-metadata-file ./from_first_unifrac.qza \
      --o-visualization ./from_first_unifrac_lme.qzv \